 As of March 2016, Vanessa joined as head of volunteering programs and development.
 Despite being born in landlocked Johannesburg, Vanessa studied an undergraduate degree in Marine Biology and a postgraduate degree in Physical Oceanography from the University of Cape Town.
 Vanessa then worked around the world for four years, travelling and teaching scuba diving.
 Missing the African sunshine too much, she settled back in Cape Town where she heads up the Good Hope Volunteers team.
 Vanessa brings extensive knowledge of voluntourism and adventure travel.
 She has an enormous passion for the environment and conservation and hopes to launch a number of GHV-run projects that support these causes.
 When she is not in the office, she enjoys walking her dog Bubbles along Cape Town’s beautiful mountains and beaches.

-Naomi is the Cape Town support co-ordinator for Good Hope Volunteers.
-She is responsible for ground support of Cape Town volunteers as well as of partnered projects.
+Naomi is the registrar and Cape Town support co-ordinator for Good Hope Volunteers.
+She is responsible for bookings and ground support of Cape Town volunteers as well as of partnered projects.
 Naomi was born in Durban, grew up in Cape Town and is passionate about all the beauty South Africa has to offer.
 She recently graduated from the University of Cape Town with a Social Science Master’s degree in Environmental Science and is passionate about both conservation and humanitarian work in South Africa.
 She wishes to support these kinds of projects through volunteering projects whilst showing volunteers what South Africa can offer them.

 Sihle Mabombo is a full-time student at the University of Cape Town who lives with the Good Hope Volunteers.
 She is studying Industrial Psychology and Gender Studies.
 As the Volunteer House Coordinator, she is there to help students and volunteers with any daily queries or concerns.
 She enjoys meeting and socializing with the volunteers from all around the world.
 She also takes pleasure in teaching house residents about South African culture and learning about their cultures too.